paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 ***<u>From Wikipedia</u>***:

-> An **exponential moving average (EMA)**, also known as an **exponentially weighted moving average (EWMA)**,[[5\]](https://en.wikipedia.org/wiki/Moving_average#cite_note-5) is a first-order [infinite impulse response](https://en.wikipedia.org/wiki/Infinite_impulse_response) filter that applies weighting factors which decrease [exponentially](https://en.wikipedia.org/wiki/Exponential_decay).
+> An **exponential moving average (EMA)**, called a **exponentially weighted moving average (EWMA)**,[[5\]](https://en.wikipedia.org/wiki/Moving_average#cite_note-5) is a first-order [infinite impulse response](https://en.wikipedia.org/wiki/Infinite_impulse_response) filter that applies weighting factors which decrease [exponentially](https://en.wikipedia.org/wiki/Exponential_decay).
 The weighting for each older [datum](https://en.wikipedia.org/wiki/Data) decreases, never reaching zero.
 The graph at right shows an example of the weight decrease.

  ***<u>From Me (Paul Marrington):</u>***

 > An **exponential moving average** is a way to calculate an average where old values have less impact on the average than more recent ones.

-Financial calculations often make use of EMA, but IoT has needs also.
-Many devices can give jittery readings until they settle down.
+Financial calculations often make use of EMA.
+So does IoT code.
+Many devices can give jittery readings.
 Real-world interactions make them inaccurate again.
-A good example is a compass or magnetometer.
-Walk past a mass of steel, and a compass will swing.
+A compass or magnetometer will be affected by a mass of steel.
 EMA dampens the variations.
-Use when merging IoT data.

 #### EMA Initialisation